chxadr/edgeai-orangepi/README.md

 - `/home/<username>/.ssh`    (UNIX)
 - `C:\Users\<username>\.ssh` (Windows)

 Feel free to give a nice name to the keys.
-After, you have to send the public key to the host, that is to say on the Orange Pi, for the `orangepi` user.
+After, you have to send the public key to the host to be able to connect as the `orangepi` user.
 Find out the local IP address of the Orange Pi first.

 ```
 $ ip a